Skip to main content

 Dear [Hiring Manager Name],

 Thank you for sending the revised offer for the [Job Title] position at [Company Name].
-I appreciate the time you took to review the details with me.
+I appreciate the time you spent reviewing the details with me.

-I wanted to confirm these points in writing so we both have the same understanding before the onboarding process begins.
-If there is an updated contract or formal offer document for me to sign, please feel free to send it through.
+I am confirming these details in writing so we have a shared understanding before the onboarding process begins.
+If there is an updated contract or formal offer document for me to sign, please let me know.

-I am looking forward to joining [Company Name] and contributing to [team / project / business area].
+I look forward to joining [Company Name] and contributing to [team / project / business area].
 Thank you again for working through the details with me.

 Best regards,